-Line C. If the corporation chooses to calculate the reduction in the foreign tax by identifying taxes specifically attributable to participation in or cooperation with an international boycott, enter the amount from Form 5713, Schedule C, Line 2b.
+Line C. If the corporation chooses to calculate the reduction in the foreign tax by identifying taxes specifically attributable to participation in or cooperation with an international boycott, enter the amount from Form 5713, Schedule C, line 2b.
 See Form 5713 and its separate Schedule C and instructions.

-Line D. Any domestic corporation that fails to furnish any return or any fails to furnish any return or any information in any return required under section 6038 by the due date is subject to a 10% reduction of the foreign taxes available for credit under sections 901, 902, and 960.
-If the failure continues for 90 days or more after the date of written notice by the IRS, an additional 5% reduction is made for each 3-month period or fraction thereof during which the failure continues after the 90-day period has expired.
+Line D. If the corporation controls a foreign corporation or partnership and fails to furnish any return or any information in any return required under section 6038(a) by the due date, reduce the foreign taxes available for credit under sections 901, 902, and 960 by 10%.
+If the failure continues for 90 days or more after the date of written notice by the IRS, reduce the tax by an additional 5% for each 3-month period or fraction thereof during which the failure continues after the 90-day period has expired.
 See section 6038(c) for limitations and special rules.